Event Sourcing Pattern

 The system appends the new event to the list of events in the event store.

-If a user cancels a seat, the system follows a similar process except the command handler issues a command that generates a seat cancellation event and appends it to the event store.
+If a user wishes to cancel a seat, the system follows a similar process except that the command handler issues a command that generates a seat cancellation event and appends it to the event store

 As well as providing more scope for scalability, using an event store also provides a complete history, or audit trail, of the bookings and cancellations for a conference.
-The events in the event store are the accurate record.
+The events recorded in the event store are the definitive and only source of truth.
 There is no need to persist aggregates in any other way because the system can easily replay the events and restore the state to any point in time.

-Command and Query Responsibility Segregation (CQRS) pattern.
-The write store that provides the permanent source of information for a CQRS implementation is often based on an implementation of the Event Sourcing pattern.
-Describes how to segregate the operations that read data in an application from the operations that update data by using separate interfaces.
+- Command and Query Responsibility Segregation (CQRS) Pattern.
+The write store that provides the immutable source of information for a CQRS implementation is often based on an implementation of the Event Sourcing pattern.
+The Command and Query Responsibility Segregation pattern describes how to segregate the operations that read data in an application from the operations that update data by using separate interfaces.

-Materialized View pattern.
+- Materialized View Pattern.
 The data store used in a system based on event sourcing is typically not well suited to efficient querying.
-Instead, a common approach is to generate prepopulated views of the data at regular intervals, or when the data changes.
-Shows how this can be done.
+Instead, a common approach is to generate pre-populated views of the data at regular intervals, or when the data changes.
+The Materialized View pattern shows how this can be achieved.

-Compensating Transaction pattern.
-The existing data in an event sourcing store is not updated, instead new entries are added that transition the state of entities to the new values.
-To reverse a change, compensating entries are used because it isn't possible to simply reverse the previous change.
-Describes how to undo the work that was performed by a previous operation.
+- Compensating Transaction Pattern.
+The existing data in an event sourcing store is not updated; instead new entries are added that transition the state of entities to the new values.
+To reverse a change, compensating entries are used because it is not possible to simply reverse the previous change.
+The Compensating Transaction pattern describes how to undo the work that was performed by a previous operation.

-Data Consistency Primer.
-When using event sourcing with a separate read store or materialized views, the read data won't be immediately consistent, instead it'll be only eventually consistent.
-Summarizes the issues surrounding maintaining consistency over distributed data.
+- Data Consistency Primer.
+When using event sourcing with a separate read store or materialized views, the read data will not be immediately consistent; instead it will be only eventually consistent.
+The Data Consistency Primer summarizes the issues surrounding maintaining consistency over distributed data.